-- I. Attempt To Injure or Deliberate Injury - any player who deliberately attempts to or deliberately injures an opponent, Official, Manager, Coach, Trainer, Stick boy, or spectator, in any manner. - II.
-Charging the Goalkeeper - A Game Misconduct Penalty shall be assessed any player who jumps at or charges a goalkeeper while the goalkeeper is within his/her crease, or who injures an opponent as result of a charge. - III.
-Cross Checking Above the Shoulder - Any player who strikes an opponent above the normal height of his/her shoulders with a cross-check shall incur a Game Misconduct Penalty, whether or not injury results. - IV.
-Cross Checking the Goalkeeper - any player who cross-checks a goalkeeper while he/she is in his/her crease - V. Receiving Three Minor or Bench Minor Penalties in One Game. - VI.
-Use of Obscene, Profane, or Abusive Language or Gestures to any Person. - VII.
-Persisting in Disputing or Shows Disrespect for the Ruling of an Official - VIII.
-Fighting.
+- I. Attempt To Injure or Deliberate Injury any player who deliberately attempts to or deliberately injures an opponent, Official, Manager, Coach, Trainer, Stick boy, or spectator, in any manner. - II.
+Charging the Goalkeeper A Game Misconduct Penalty shall be assessed any player who jumps at or charges a goalkeeper while the goalkeeper is within his/her crease, or who injures an opponent as result of a charge. - III.
+Cross Checking Above the Shoulder Any player who strikes an opponent above the normal height of his/her shoulders with a crosscheck shall incur a Game Misconduct Penalty, whether or not injury results.

-F-5 - Tournament Penalties
+F.5 Tournament Penalties

-I. Any player or team official incurring a game misconduct penalty may be assessed a tournament penalty at the discretion of the Protest Committee.
+IX.
+Any player or team official incurring a game misconduct penalty may be assessed a tournament penalty at the discretion of the Protest Committee.